New Zealand jockey gone to the trots

 One of New Zealand’s most successful jockeys has gone to the trots.

-During the week he’s steering a tractor maintaining a track and facilities at the trotting venue.
+During the week he’s steering a tractor maintaining the track and facilities at the trotting venue.
 Come the weekend, he switches codes to ride thoroughbred racehorses that can reach speeds of 65km/h.

 Bradley is no stranger to trotting though, and came close to being a trotting driver as a teenager.